 - Avoid eating anything sticky or hard during the first 24 hours.

-- It is best to wait until anesthetic wears off before eating because it is very easy to bite and traumatize some of the numb tissues in your mouth if you were to eat before it wears off.
+- It is best to wait until the anesthetic wears off before eating because it is very easy to cause damage to numb tissue without realizing it.
 If you have had a ‘white’ resin filling, the filling is cured up completely after it is placed in your mouth, and after the numbness wears off, you can resume eating and drinking as you normally would.

 - If you had a silver metal filling, you can resume eating once the numbness wears off, but it is important to avoid anything significantly sticky or crunchy on the filling for the first 24 hours.
 After this initial 24 hours, you may eat and drink as you normally do.